-How to Select Warning Lights
+Warning Lights Information

 Warning lights provide a visual indication of a hazardous situation.
 Some warning lights may be available as audio/visual alarm combinations.

 The flash rate represents the number of times the strobe or flashing light flashes in one minute.
 Flashing alarms may consist of a single flash of the lamp, double flash, triple flash, quad flash, or more.
 Visual alarms that do not flash provide a continuous visual output.
 The alarm may provide built-in synchronization.
 NFPA 72 requires visual appliances to flash in synchronization in rooms or areas where there are two or more visual devices that are not a minimum of 55 feet apart.
 NFPA 72 requires that fire alarm signals be distinctive in sound from other signals and used for that purpose only.
 This is known as the three-pulse temporal pattern.
 The power of the lamp/bulb is measured in watts (W).
 Warning lights may be available in a number of colors to represent different alarm levels.
-The lens color may be clear, re, amber, yellow, green, blue, purple, or another special or proprietary color.
+The lens color may be clear, red, amber, yellow, green, blue, purple, or another special or proprietary color.
 AC or DC voltage supplies the visual alarm.
 A feature of some warning lights is battery backup.

 Warning lights are often equipped with a number of other features, which may include:

 - submersible housings